EmilyTheFox/bottom-bf/README.md

 ## How to use

-In your commandline run `py brainfuck.py encode.bf` or
-`py brainfuck.py decode.bf`
+In your commandline run `py brainfuck.py encode.bf` or `py brainfuck.py decode.bf`

-and then give your input string
+and then give your input string one character at a time the max length for inputs is set up on line 1 of these files you can stop your input early by pressing enter aka ascii code 13 I couldnt be bothered making it check for other exits like code 10 for line feed

 ## Credits